unidebSDMGroup/MediaPlayer/documents/System Design.md

 At the very basic functional level the product should deliver the following core functionalities.

-- Working application in a windows enviroment.
+- Working application in a windows environment.
 - Import multiple videos/images/audio from files with preset file types.
-- Allow editing of size,timeline location of imported media elements.
+- Allow editing of size, timeline location of imported media elements.
 - Export the combined video into a video file.

 ## II .
-Timeline.
+Project Phases.

-// 2 weeks each stage / phase
+The timeline was formulated based on the SCRUM model with each sprint lasting approximately 3 weeks.

 | Sprint     | Development Period |
 | ----------- | -----------|